Personal Finance (Revision 4)

 The topics covered in Finance 322 include the time value of money, debt management, tax planning, risk management and insurance, investment management, retirement planning, and estate planning.
 Issues related to financial services advising are also discussed.

 Notice: Athabasca University is approved by the Financial Planning Standards Council (FPSC) as an Education Provider for FPSC Level 1® Certification in Financial Planning.
-Students who wish to take FNCE 322 for this certification must enroll in Revision 5, expected to open in Fall 2016.
+Students who wish to take FNCE 322 for this certification must enroll in Revision 5, expected to open in the summer of 2017.
 (Older versions of FNCE 322 cannot be applied to the certification.)
 For more information on FPSC Level 1® Certification in Financial Planning, visit www.fpsc.ca.

 - Lesson 1: Introduction to Financial Planning